Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Feynman Rules for WTMG Theory and Scattering Amplitudes

 In this part, we present Feynman vertices for the cubic and quartic graviton interactions and dilaton interactions.\ These will be used to compute the three-point and four-point graviton (dilaton) scattering amplitudes explicitly in Section\,\ref{sec:4.1}, and to verify the TGRET and double-copy results presented in Sections\,\ref{sec:4.1}-\ref{sec:4.2} of the main text.\

 \vs

-We have derived the Feynman rules of the above covariant TMG Lagrangian \eqref{eq:LTMG-phi} using the standard Feynman diagram approach.\ To verify the TGRET, we need the $h\phi\phi$ vertex to compute three-point and four-point dilaton scattering amplitudes.\ After the conformal transformation, we derive the relevant Lagrangian as follows:
+We have derived the Feynman rules of the above WTMG Lagrangian \eqref{eq:LTMG-phi} using the standard Feynman diagram approach.\ To verify the TGRET, we need the $h\phi\phi$ vertex to compute three-point and four-point dilaton scattering amplitudes.\ After the Weyl transformation, we derive the relevant Lagrangian as follows:

-From the above, we derive the trilinear scalar-scalar-graviton vertex ($\phi\hs\phi\hs h$):
+From the above, we derive the trilinear dilaton-dilaton-graviton vertex ($\phi\hs\phi\hs h$):

 Throughout our analysis, we treat all momenta as incoming, unless specified otherwise.\ Then, we present the relevant Feynman vertices containing $\phi$-interactions: